The Hallé: Ensembles

 Along with the Hallé Orchestra, the Hallé Concerts Society also supports a number of ensembles.

 Hallé Choir

 The Hallé Choir was founded with the orchestra in 1858 by Sir Charles Hallé.
 The choir gives around ten concerts a year with the Hallé at The Bridgewater Hall and other venues across the UK.
 The current Hallé Choir Director is Matthew Hamilton.

 Hallé Youth Orchestra

 The Hallé Youth Orchestra was founded in 2002, with Edward Gardner as their first conductor.
 The HYO regularly work with members of the Hallé Orchestra through workshops, and each summer undertake a tour.

+Currently the Hallé Youth Orchestra is conducted by Euan Shields, the current assistant conductor of The Hallé.

 Hallé Youth Choir

 The Hallé Youth Choir was founded in 2003 for singers aged 13–19 years.

 Hallé Children's Choir

 The Hallé Children's Choir is a choir for singers aged 8–12, intended as an introduction to singing at the highest level.

 Principal conductors

+The Hallé's principal conductors have been:

 Venues

 The Hallé performs about 70 concerts a year in Manchester's Bridgewater Hall, opened in 1996.